|Layers of the subtropical rain forest|| |

 Underbrush or shrub layer

-In the half-light of the underbrush (1-3 meters) can be found a large quantity of ferns, shrubs and plants such as Piperaceae (such as pepper plants), Leguminosae (plants from the legume family), Myrtaceae (such as the myrtle plant), and Rubiaceae (such as the coffee plant and poison ivy).
+In the half-light of the underbrush (1-3 meters) can be found a large number of ferns, shrubs and plants such as Piperaceae (such as pepper plants), Leguminosae (plants from the legume family), Myrtaceae (such as the myrtle plant), and Rubiaceae (such as the coffee plant and poison ivy).

 In this layer (0-1 meter), of the umbroso type, sunlight is very scarce.
 There are Gramineae (plants of the grass family) with large leaves, ferns, many herbs and begonias.
 These plants provide ground cover several centimeters in height.
 There is also a large quantity of rooting material (like trunks, leaves and branches) accumulated on the ground from which appear lichens, fungi and moss.